-- (a) designed and sited so as not to be prejudicial to health; - (b) of sufficient area having regard to the requirements of the waste collection authority for the number and size of receptacles under Sections 46 and 47 of the Environmental Protection Act 1990; - (c) sited so as to be accessible for use by people in the building and of ready access for removal to the collection point specified by the waste collection authority under Sections 46 and 47 of the Environmental Protection Act 1990.
+- designed and sited so as not to be prejudicial to health or local amenity: - b. of sufficient area having regard to the requirements of the waste collection authority for the number and size of receptacles under Sections 46 and 47 of the Environmental Protection Act 1990; - c. sited so as to be accessible for use by people in the building and of ready access for removal to the collection point specified by the waste collection authority under Sections 46 and 47 of the Environmental Protection Act 1990.

-- 0.1 The efficacy of a refuse storage system is dependent on its capacity and the ease of removal in relation to the collection service provided by the waste collection authority. - 0.2 The waste collection authority has powers under Section 46 (Receptacles for household waste) and Section 47 (Receptacles for commercial or industrial waste) to specify the type and number of receptacles to be used and the location where the waste should be placed for collection.
-Consultation should take place with the waste collection authority to determine their requirements. - 0.3 The Requirements of the Building Regulations do not cover the recycling of household and other waste.
-However H6 sets out general requirements for solid waste storage.
-Guidance is included in this section (H6) regarding arrangements for separate storage of waste for recycling should it be necessary.
-This is to support requirements which may be made under Sections 46 and 47 of the Environmental Protection Act 1990 and to support national initiatives on recycling and waste reduction.
+- The efficacy of a refuse storage system is dependent on its capacity and the ease of removal in relation to the collection service provided by the waste collection authority. - The waste collection authority has powers under Section 46 (Receptacles for household waste) and Section 47 (Receptacles for commercial or industrial waste) to specify the type and number of receptacles to be used and the location where the waste should be placed for collection.
+Consultation should take place with the waste collection authority to determine their requirements. - H6 applies to the erection or extension of a building and to all material changes of use described in Regulation 5.